 - DON'T use them near water sources (pools, sprinklers, puddles).

 - DON'T "string" or lengthen cords by plugging one extension cord into another.

 - DON'T overheat or overload an extension cord, place one under rugs or carpets in high-traffic areas, or drive over one when using it outside.

 Don't take your trusty friend, the extension cord, for granted.
 Give it a once-over and take care when using it, and it should serve you well.
 For additional safety tips, visit SafeElectricity..

-Article and image courtesy of SafeElectricity.org with modifications by Valley Rural Electric Cooperative, Inc.
+Headline image of extension cords, jumper cables, and hammer by A3DigitalStudio from Pixabay.
+Article and know-the-facts image courtesy of SafeElectricity.org with modifications by Valley Rural Electric Cooperative, Inc.